ECAllen/atproto_oauth_authn/docs/oauth-notes.md

 iss: The "Authority"; in this case, the URL of the Bluesky Authorization Server

-state: The "state" parameter we send before in the PAR Request, and
+state: The "state" parameter we send before in the PAR Request, and State

+The state parameter should be a random string that is unpredictable and unique for each authorization request It should be at least 32 bytes (converted to a hex or base64 string) It serves as a CSRF (Cross-Site Request Forgery) protection mechanism The client application must store this value and validate it when receiving the authorization response

 code: A (one single use) code that the application needs to retrieves the user's access token from the server.